Pulling Hi-C data with mariner

 The count matrix can then be used for downstream analysis such as

-differential interaction analysis with DESeq2
+differential interaction analysis with DESeq2.
+To learn

 more about how to access components of InteractionMatrix